Website design – pricing strategies

 Pay monthly website costs

 The cost of a pay monthly website retainer will vary, depending on what is included within the package.
 Some will include a custom or template design, hosting, maintenance and copy updates; with some companies (such as Targeted SEO), able to include search engine optimisation and blog content as an additional part of the package.
-Our prices start from £99.99 per month for a light package and for just £499.99 per month you can expect a whole host of website add-ons, maintenance and support.

 If you are a start-up, small business or self-employed, then more often than not you will be fulfilling many roles within your company, so being able to outsource some of your online marketing will give you back some much-needed time to spend on other business operations.